 Memantine produced no evidence of genotoxic potential when evaluated in the in vitro S. typhimurium or E. coli reverse mutation assay, an in vitro chromosomal aberration test in human lymphocytes, an in vivo cytogenetics assay for chromosome damage in rats, and the in vivo mouse micronucleus assay.
 The results were equivocal in an in vitro gene mutation assay using Chinese hamster V79 cells.

 No impairment of fertility or reproductive performance was seen in rats administered up to 18 mg/kg/day (9 times the MRHD on a mg/m² basis) orally from 14 days prior to mating through gestation and lactation in females, or for 60 days prior to mating in males.

-It is not known whether memantine is excreted in human breast milk.
-Because many drugs are excreted in human milk, caution should be exercised when memantine is administered to a nursing mother.
+It is not known whether this drug is excreted in human milk.
+Because many drugs are excreted in human milk, caution should be exercised when NAMENDA is administered to a nursing mother.

 Additional Namenda Information

 Namenda - User Reviews

 Namenda User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.